 Although the ORS framework is more flexible in terms of incorporating additional context information, it should be considered that not all features are helpful enough for the recommendation process.
-For example, the age and gender of Alice maybe affect her choice, but her height and weight will not have so significant impacts.
-Meanwhile, in the sampling process of the OTM model, the computation complexity will increase with the feature number growing.
-It can be concluded that if we develop a feature selection method for ORS, only the useful features will be selected, and better recommendation results may be observed, and meanwhile less computing expense will be cost.
-As a topic model, OTM has the ability to capture the Information Entropy of Feature-value Pairs as words.
+For example, the age and gender of Alice may affect her choice, but her height and weight will not have a significant impact.
+Meanwhile, in the sampling process of OTM, the computation complexity will increase as the feature number grows.
+It can be concluded that if we develop a feature selection method for ORS, only the useful features will be selected and better recommendation results may be observed, and meanwhile there will be less computing expense.
+As a topic model, OTM has the ability to capture the information entropy of feature-value pairs as words.
 Therefore, in this section, we further define the feature information entropy and select features based on the entropy.